single-spa/microfrontend-html-assembly/README.md

 2. HTML `<head>` content
 3. HTML `<body>` content

 Each microfrontend participates in zero or more render passes.
-Render passes may be extended to allow for "render steps" that occur within a single render phase.
+Render passes may be extended to allow for "render steps" that occur within a single render pass.
 Render steps are offered as a way to extend render phases for advanced use cases.

 ## Message format

 A "message" is the content sent from microfrontend to root server for a single render pass.
-In other words, each microfrontend sends multiple messages - one per render pass that it wishes to participate in.
+Each microfrontend sends multiple messages - one per render pass that it wishes to participate in.
 Messages may be sent in any json-like format, but must be structured as following:

 ```js
 {